Psychologists in Ottawa | Different Types of Counselors, Same Goals

 Social Workers have a B.S.W. or M.S.W. from a university accredited by the Canadian Association for Social Work Education.
 A B.S.W. is a Bachelors of Social Work (4 years of university education).
 Social Workers with a M.S.W. designation have completed a Masters of Social Work degree (1- 2 years post graduate education) which includes a practicum experience in a hospital, treatment centre or community health setting.
 Some Social Workers also have a R.S.W. designation which means they are registered with the Ontario College of Social Work and Social Service Work.

 People see Social Workers when they are going through a difficult period in their personal, family and/or work life.
 Social Workers can help people with a variety of issues ranging from marriage difficulties, family issues, depression, anxiety trauma or sexual issues to individual therapy or psychotherapy.
-Social workers can work with children, teens, adults, couples, and families.
-Qualified Social Workers can work with military personal and families through Medavie/BlueCross (Veterans Affairs, Canadian Armed Forces).
-Qualified Social Workers can work with refugees through the Canadian Interim Federal Health Program (IFHP) for Refugees.
+Social Workers can work with military personal and families through Medavie/BlueCross (Veterans Affairs, Canadian Armed Forces).
+Social Workers can work with refugees through the Canadian Interim Federal Health Program (IFHP) for Refugees.

 Therapy or psychotherapy offered by a Social Workers may be covered by third party health insurance through your place of work.
 You do not need a referral to see a Social Workers.